-Individual Grants

-Number of Securities % of Total Options Underlying Granted to Options Employees in Exercise or Base Potential Realizable Value at Assumed Annual Rate of Stock Price Appreciation for Option Term Name Options Granted(1) Employees in Fiscal Year Price(2) (\$/share) Expiration Date 5%(3) 10%(3) William H. Rastetter, Ph.D.
-340,200(4) 7.09% \$ 35.21 1/11/10 \$ 7,530,206 \$ 19,081,518 William R. Rohn 204,120(4) 4.25 35.21 1/11/10 4,518,124 11,448,911 Nabil Hanna, Ph.D.
-204,120(4) 4.25 35.21 1/11/10 4,518,124 11,448,911 Wolfgang Berthold, Ph.D.
-150,000(5) 3.13 41.63 2/21/10 3,925,301 9,946,701 75,000(6) 1.56 23.88 5/16/10 1,125,725 2,852,582 Antonio J. Grillo-López, M.D.
-204,120(4) 4.25 35.21 1/11/10 4,518,124 11,448,911
+Individual Grants Potential Realizable Value at Assumed Annual Rate of Stock Price Appreciation for Option Term Number of Securities Underlying Securities Options Exercise Underlying Granted to or Base Name Options Granted(1) Employees in Fiscal Year Price(2) (\$/share) Expiration Date 5%(3) 10%(3) William H. Rastetter, Ph.D.
+191,100 4.97% \$ 57.33 1/15/11 \$ 6,888,032 \$ 17,454,250 William R. Rohn 152,880 3.98 57.33 1/15/11 5,510,425 13,963,400 Nabil Hanna, Ph.D.
+114,660 2.98 57.33 1/15/11 4,132,819 10,472,550 Wolfgang Berthold, Ph.D.
+105,486 2.74 57.33 1/15/11 3,802,150 9,634,636 Phillip M. Schneider 95,550 2.48 57.33 1/15/11 3,444,016 8,727,125

-The shares subject to each option will immediately vest if we are acquired by a merger or asset sale, unless the option is assumed or replaced by the acquiring entity.
-The plan administrator also has the discretionary authority to provide for accelerated vesting of the option shares upon the termination of the optionee's employment following a hostile change in control, whether by tender offer for 25% or more of our outstanding voting stock or one or more proxy contests for the election of Board members.
+(1) Each of these options will become exercisable for the option shares in a series of 48 successive equal monthly installments upon the optionee's completion of each month of service with us over the 4 year period measured from the January 1, 2001 vesting commencement date.
+Each option will immediately vest and become exercisable for all the option shares if we are acquired by a merger or asset sale, unless the option is assumed or replaced by the acquiring entity.
+The plan administrator also has the discretionary authority to provide for accelerated vesting of the option shares upon the termination of the optionee's employment following a change in control as defined by, whether by tender offer for 25% or more of our outstanding voting stock or one or more proxy contests for the election of Board members.
 For further information concerning these vesting acceleration provisions, see the section entitled Management Contracts and Change in Control Agreements.
 Each option has a maximum term of ten years, subject to earlier termination in the event of the optionee's cessation of service with us.

-Each option includes a limited stock appreciation right which will result in the cancellation of that option, to the extent exercisable for vested shares, upon the successful completion of a hostile tender for securities possessing more than 25% of the combined voting power of our outstanding voting securities.

-In return for the cancelled option, the optionee will receive a cash distribution per cancelled option share equal to the excess of the highest price paid per share of our common stock in such hostile tender offer over the exercise price payable per share under the cancelled option.
+Each option includes a limited stock appreciation right which will result in the cancellation of that option, to the extent exercisable for vested shares, upon the successful completion of a tender for securities possessing more than 25% of the combined voting power of our outstanding voting securities not approved by the Board.
+In return for the cancelled option, the optionee will receive a cash distribution per cancelled option share equal to the excess of the highest price paid per share of our common stock in such tender offer over the exercise price payable per share under the cancelled option.